 There are likely to be ups and downs in your graph’s curve that reflect the pattern of your release cycle.
 This can make it harder for you to get an accurate sense of your team’s progress.
 So we’ve added a dashed line that shows your team’s performance over the previous period, for comparison.
 You can customize the period shown in the graph so that it matches your release cycle, or you can use one of our presets.
 By default, the graph shows 10 days.
 Selecting ‘All time’ will let you see just how far your team has come since you started using Gearset.

 The deployments graph also shows the number of failed deployments.
 If you’re deploying more often, don’t panic if the number of deployment failures is also going up - this is normal.
 It’s more important to track the proportion of your deployments that are failing.
 In other words, you should check that the blue line outperforms the red.
-If it doesn’t, our customer success wizards 🧙♀️ are on hand to help you turn those failures into successes - just get in touch via the in-app chat!
+If it doesn’t, our customer success wizards 🧙♀️ are on hand to help you turn those failures into successes - just get in touch via the live chat!

 Dig into the details of your reports